Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Introduction

 To achieve the above objective, we introduce a new layer of data heterogeneity, which we call embedding-based data heterogeneity.
 To model \textit{embedding-based data heterogeneity} (i.e., embedding distribution skew), we leverage a pre-trained deep neural network (DNN) for each task and feed forward data points through this network (see Step 1 in Fig.~\ref{fig:nn-model}).
 We then exploit the fact that the initial layers of the DNN of each task extract low-level features, and as the data progresses through deeper layers, the network extracts higher-level representations that are increasingly specific to the vision task of interest.
 Particularly, as we reach the layer just prior to the last layer (i.e, penultimate layer), \textit{embeddings} that encapsulate a comprehensive view of the data from the perspective of the task are obtained (see Step 2 in Fig.~\ref{fig:nn-model}), integrating both low-level and high-level features.
 We then leverage K-means to cluster datapoints based on these embeddings (see Step 3 in Fig.~\ref{fig:nn-model}).
 Subsequently, we utilize a Dirichlet distribution to assign data points of each cluster to different clients to emulate task-specific data heterogeneity (see Step 4 in Fig.~\ref{fig:nn-model}).

 We note that, similar to the widely used class-based Dirichlet distribution approach, our embedding-based method is intended as a \textit{data heterogeneity emulation mechanism} for the simulation phase of FL.
-In this setting, the method operates in a centralized manner on publicly available datasets prior to the start of FL training, with the sole purpose of generating controlled data heterogeneity levels for benchmarking algorithmic robustness.
-This preprocessing step offers a task-aware alternative to traditional class-based data splits and enables the study of how FL methods behave under the types of data heterogeneity that can arise in non-classification computer vision tasks.
+In this setting, the method operates in a centralized manner on publicly available datasets prior to the start of FL training simulation to accommodate an offline generation of data partitions for clients in simulations.
+This preprocessing step offers a task-aware alternative to traditional class-based data splits and enables the study of how FL methods behave under the types of emulated data heterogeneity that can arise in non-classification computer vision tasks.